EPIC448/KnightProject/Readme.md

    If i want to build extra features into it. \

    /// IDea of waht I want to build on this project

+   //Car Racing app...
+BlockChain car racers....
+    heads shot...
+Car reacing in the background.
+    //keep the house that horse that is on page